 For Crawlers, Princess Donut readers, and the wider LitRPG / progression-fantasy crowd.
-Ten 3D-printable designs from Matt Dinniman's Dungeon Crawler Carl I've drawn over the past month in a small studio in Sweden, sized for the Crawl re-read shelf and the next-floor gift run.
+These are 3D-printable designs from Matt Dinniman's Dungeon Crawler Carl, drawn in a small studio in Sweden and sized for the Crawl re-read shelf or the next gift run.

-Most lean into the same 2D-art silhouette I use across the bookmark catalog: hot-pink raptors, white cat figures, scene panels lettered to match whatever Donut yelled most recently.
-They print clean as a single filament, but the catalog is tuned for Bambu AMS multicolor where the lettering and pose pop hardest.
+Most pieces use the same 2D-art silhouette as the rest of the catalog — hot-pink raptors, cat figures, scene panels lettered with whatever Donut yelled most recently.
+They print clean as single-filament, but they really sing on Bambu AMS multicolor where the lettering and pose pop hardest.
 The lightbox is the outlier: a layered build that needs a 1m USB LED strip to do its job.

 Princess Donut, four ways

 If you're here specifically for the magnificently imperious cat, this is the corner.
-Four of the ten are Donut, one as a paintable figure and three as bookmarks with different attitudes.
+The Donut catalog has a paintable figure and several bookmarks with different attitudes.
 The figure is the one to start with if you don't have an AMS: paint-friendly, no multicolor required, sized to live next to the audiobook setup on a desk.

 Princess Donut Dungeon Crawler Carl